 For over 25 years, Huma Bhabha (b.
 1962, Karachi, Pakistan) has been making objects, drawings, and other works that depict the strangeness and vulnerability of the contemporary figure.
 Her hybridized forms, which borrow from ancient and modern cultural sources alike, exude pathos and humor, going straight to the heart of the most pressing issues of our time.
 Posing questions about the alien qualities of unfamiliar beings, and the criteria by which lifeforms are considered monsters, Bhabha locates the point where science fiction, horror, modernist form, and archaic expression intersect.
 The timelessness of her objects is enhanced by her technical mastery and her creative approach to her materials, by which she draws attention to the similarities and differences between natural and manmade substances.
-In monumental outdoor projects for public spaces, meanwhile, she uses bronze to stage large-scale mediations on nature, war, and civilization’s ancient past and distant future.
+In monumental outdoor projects for public spaces, meanwhile, she uses bronze to stage large-scale meditations on nature, war, and civilization’s ancient past and distant future.

-Huma Bhabha (b.
-1962, Karachi, Pakistan) has been the subject of solo exhibitions at institutions that include the Institute of Contemporary Art, Boston (2019); The Contemporary Austin, Texas (2018); David Roberts Art Foundation (2017); MoMA PS1, Long Island City, New York (2012); Collezione Maramotti, Reggio Emilia, Italy (2012); and Aspen Art Museum, Aspen, Colorado (2011).
-Among the many group exhibitions in which she has participated are the Carnegie International, 57th Edition, Carnegie Museum of Art, Pittsburgh (2018) and All the World’s Futures, 56th International Art Exhibition La Biennale di Venezia, Venice (2015).
-Bhabha’s work is in the permanent collections of the Centre Georges Pompidou, Paris; Hammer Museum Los Angeles; Metropolitan Museum of Art, New York; Museum of Fine Arts, Houston; Museum of Modern Art, New York; and the Whitney Museum of American Art, New York, among other institutions.
-She lives and works in Poughkeepsie, New York.
+Bhabha Williams, a two-person exhibition of sculptures and works on paper by Huma Bhabha and paintings and drawings by Michael Williams, is on view at our Los Angeles gallery from January 21 through February 25, 2023.
+Bhabha has been the subject of solo exhibitions at institutions including the Casa Wabi Foundation, Puerto Escondido, Mexico (2022); BALTIC Centre for Contemporary Art, Gateshead, England (2020); Institute of Contemporary Art, Boston (2019); The Contemporary Austin, Texas (2018); David Roberts Art Foundation (2017); MoMA PS1, Long Island City, New York (2012); Collezione Maramotti, Reggio Emilia, Italy (2012); and Aspen Art Museum, Colorado (2011).
+In 2018, Bhabha was commissioned by The Metropolitan Museum of Art, New York, to create a site-specific installation for its Iris and B. Gerald Cantor Roof Garden.
+Notable group exhibitions include NIRIN, the 22nd Biennale of Sydney (2020); Yorkshire Sculpture International, Leeds and Wakefield, England (2019); Carnegie International, 57th Edition, Carnegie Museum of Art, Pittsburgh (2018); and All the World’s Futures, 56th Venice Biennale, Italy (2015).
+Bhabha’s work is in the permanent collections of the Centre Pompidou, Paris; Los Angeles County Museum of Art; Museum of Modern Art, New York; Whitney Museum of American Art, New York; and Hirshhorn Museum and Sculpture Garden, Washington, D.C., where her monumental work We Come in Peace (2018) is on view in the museum’s sculpture garden.
+Bhabha lives and works in Poughkeepsie, New York.